 Focus On The Right Macros

-Eating the right macros is just as important for exercise as getting the volume and timing right.
+Eating before or after a workout and counting the right macros is just as important for exercise as getting the volume and timing right.
 With the simple help of our macro calculator, find out the right macros for your body and get all the information you need to plan your diet better.
 Here’s what our dietitian recommended.

 Carbohydrates are vital for a pre-workout snack if you're in a bulking phase.
 But make sure you’re only eating complex carbohydrates before exercise, as blood sugar spikes could give you low energy levels when you need them most.